-Dental care

-Accidental injury benefit
+Dental care Accidental injury benefit

-Restorative services and supplies necessary to promptly repair (but not replace) sound natural teeth.
-The need for these services must result from an accidental injury occurring while the member is covered under the FEHB Program; you pay nothing.
+Restorative services and supplies necessary to promptly repair (but not replace) sound natural teeth are covered.
+The need for these services must result from an accidental injury, and not from biting or chewing; only services rendered within 24 hours of the injury are covered.
+You pay a \$25 copay.